Abdul Kader (actor): Career

-Abdul Kader started acting in television from 1982 and radio drama from 1983.
+Kader started acting in television from 1982 and radio drama from 1983.
 Kader's first serial drama on television was Esho Galper Deshe.
-Abdul Kader served as the Vice President of the TV Drama Artiste and Playwright's Association (TENASHINAS) for a long time.
+Abdul Kader was the vice president of the TV Drama Artiste and Playwright's Association (TENASHINAS) for a long time.
 He was a regular performer on popular magazine shows.
 Abdul Kader was popular in dramas, advertisements and films.
-He became known for his role as Bodi in the serial drama Kothao Keu Nei directed by Mohammad Barkatullah and written by Humayun Ahmed.
+He became known for his role as Bodi in the serial drama Kothao Keu Nei, directed by Mohammad Barkatullah and written by Humayun Ahmed.
 After that he would work with Ahmed again in Nokkhotrer Raat.
 Besides acting, Abdul Kader also acted in several commercials.

 Personal life

-Abdul Kader was born in 1950/51 in the village Sonarang of Tongibari Upazila, Munshiganj District to Abdul Jalil and Anwara Khatun.
 He was married to Khairun Nesa.

 Works

 Theatre plays

-Abdul Kader acted in more than a thousand theater works of about 30 productions in his life.
+Abdul acted in more than a thousand theater works of about 30 productions in his life.
 Some of his notable plays are: